unc-csxl/orientation/backend/middleware.md

 This is our first error-handling *middleware* function!

 You can see that this function is marked with the `@app.exception_handler(Exception)` decorator.
 Note that `app` is referring to the current `FastAPI` application.
 This decorator essentially makes it so that the function it is attached to *runs whenever an uncaught exception of the type specified is thrown*.
-For the example above, can conclude that, based on the decorator, that `permission_exception_handler()` will run whenever `UserPermissionException` is thrown!
+For the example above, we can conclude, based on the decorator, that `permission_exception_handler()` will run whenever `UserPermissionException` is thrown!

 Each of our *exception handler* middleware functions takes in two parameters: `request` which models the HTTP request made, and `e` which injects the specific uncaught error.